 What is RESEARCH VIDEO?

-RESEARCH VIDEO is a project of the Zurich University of the Arts 2017 – 2021, funded by SNF (Swiss National Science Foundation), with a focus on using video as publication medium for research in arts, design and visual anthropology.
+funded by SNF (Swiss National Science Foundation), with a focus on using video as publication medium

-RESEARCH VIDEO developed a software solution for publishing research as annotated videos and combined it with a theoretical framework for enriched publications.
+RESEARCH VIDEO developed a software solution for publishing research as annotated videos and

-You are invited to use the tool for free and to read texts and tutorials on how to use RESEARCH VIDEO, how to organize the process of research and how to publish annotated videos.
-Selected use-cases show examples in the field of artistic research, design and corresponding fields.
+You are invited to use the tool for free and to read texts and tutorials on how to use RESEARCH

 Click here to watch the trailer